Quality Improvement Program

 • Population health (e.g., obesity, tobacco cessation)

-Information about clinical practice guidelines and health information are made available to CareSource Georgia members via member newsletters, this website or upon request.
-Preventive Guidelines and Health Links are available to members and providers via the website or hard copy.
+Clinical practice guidelines and health information are available to members by newsletters, website, or upon request.
+Preventive Guidelines and Health Links are also available.

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).